AlexsLemonade/reproducible-research/docs/setup_instructions/windows_installation_instructions.md

 Now you can use `Ctrl+Shift+C` and `Ctrl+Shift+V` to copy and paste in the Ubuntu window (just don't forget the `Shift`)!

-Bonus hint: You can also paste by right clicking in the Ubuntu window.
-You won't see a menu like you might normally expect; whatever you last copied will just paste in immediately.
+Bonus hint:

 ## R and RStudio

-This workshop does not require a specific R or RStudio version for this workshop.
+This workshop does not require a specific R or RStudio version.
 If you already have R and RStudio installed for Windows, you can skip that section, but *do not skip the WSL install*!

 For this workshop, you will also need to have the following R packages installed: